coravacav/readthis/content/pinned/what-is-a-good-resume.md

 -   Use correct tenses for your verbs.
 If you're currently working at a job, use present tense.
 If you're not, use past tense.
 -   Use a consistent date format.
 If you're going to use month and year, use it everywhere.
 If you're going to use just the year, use it everywhere.
 -   Contact information should be at the top / by your name, and not bigger than your resume text.
+-   English is read from left to right, so list the important information on the left and things like dates on the right